The Salisbury Association’s mission is implemented by the Board of Trustees and Staff members.

 Dick Paddock

-After retiring from a career spanning more than 30 years designing computers and related electronic equipment, Dick turned his attention toward a lifelong interest in the industrial and railroad history of the Northwest Corner.
-He is Vice-President of the Friends of Beckley Furnace in East Canaan and a member of the Salisbury Association Historical Society.
-He has written numerous history-related articles for the Lakeville Journal and has created a number of interpretive sign panels related to historic sites in Salisbury, Sharon, and Canaan.
+Following a more than 30 year career designing computers and related electronic equipment, upon retirement Dick turned his attention toward a lifelong interest in the industrial and railroad history of the Northwest Corner.
+He is vice-president of the Friends of Beckley Furnace in East Canaan and a member of the Salisbury Association Historical Society.
+He has authored numerous history-related articles for the Lakeville Journal and has created a number of interpretive sign panels related to historic sites in Salisbury, Sharon, and Canaan.

 Board Member